auqcauqc/project/README.md

 ### Checking input (level 2)

 A settings file must be provided as the first argument to the script.
+If it isn't, the script exits after printing usage of the script.
 If the file doesn't exist, it is created.
 Exceptions when creating/opening/writing to the file are handled.

-Commands and their arguments, either read interactively with a loop or provided as arguments to the script, are parsed with string methods.
+Commands and their arguments, either read interactively in a loop or provided as arguments to the script, are parsed with string methods.

 When reading or modifying settings, lines are read from the file with a loop, settings are checked and parsed with regular expressions

+### Resource management (level 3)

+The settings file and temporary settings files are opened with `with` statements, and will therefore be closed automatically.

+When quickly creating a new settings file, the file is created and closed immediately.

+Files are not entirely loaded into memory at once, in case the file is large.